 Further, actions often depend on the land use practices of the region.
 This was something we heard from Waitrose who work with farmers in both the UK and in Africa.
 In the UK, their work is focused on ecosystem restoration and on reversing intensive agricultural trends.
+However, in Africa, these trends are not yet present, with most farming still carried out non-mechanically by small subsistence farmers.
+As a result, the action needed to improve biodiversity is very different, and focuses largely on working with farmers to prevent deforestation from occurring.
+The company's approach to tackling biodiversity loss is therefore very bespoke.

-However, in Africa, these trends are not yet present, with of governments, sometimes acting as an ally and discussed challenges in addressing deforestation in Brazil and Indonesia, referencing instances where local governments had encouraged deforestation in order to increase output and economic activity - this meant there was little incentive for farmers to act differently.
+Finally, companies spoke about the differing role of governments, sometimes acting as an ally and other times as an obstacle.
+For example, companies discussed challenges in addressing deforestation in Brazil and Indonesia, referencing instances where local governments had encouraged deforestation in order to increase output and economic activity - this meant there was little incentive for farmers to act differently.
 All companies spoke of the need for government regulation in order to drive greater change at the local level, although they remained cognisant that given governments can change every four years, and possibly disregard conservation laws, there is a danger in relying on them too much to instigate the change that is needed.